 - What do I unconsciously do that gets in the way of that promotion or completing that project on time?

-- How is it that my point of view inhibits my relationships, my actions and my life?
+- How is it that my point of view inhibits my work relationships with others?

 - What needs to shift in order to improve my effectiveness and performance?